 The Virginia Outdoors Foundation (VOF) is Virginia’s leader in land conservation, protecting more than 800,000 acres in 107 counties and independent cities.
 VOF is a public organization, created by the Virginia General Assembly in 1966 under Virginia Code § 10.1-1800.
 Today, we receive both public and private support for our work.

-- VOF’s 750,000 acres of conserved land is nearly the size of Rhode Island.
+- VOF’s 800,000-acre portfolio of conserved land is larger the size of Rhode Island.

-- During the last decade, VOF has preserved open space in Virginia at a rate of about five acres every hour.
+- Since its creation in 1966, VOF has preserved open space in Virginia at a rate of about nearly two acres every hour.

 - VOF easements account for about 80% of all open-space easement acreage in the state of Virginia.